cauebs/sensible-dbg/README.md

 you'll find that there are good reasons why it shouldn't affect release builds.
 As a silent protest against the decision, I made my own version.

+Update: not too long after, I came around to accept that decision, but I'm leaving this repository here as a reminder that I am often wrong.

 # Usage